florentfettu/Census-Income-Classification/README.md

  * Use predictive models to determine the individuals that are the most likely to make over 50k a year

 ## Mind mapping
-I've built a mind map which summarizes my work :
+I've built a mind map which summarizes my work:
 ![Imgur](https://i.imgur.com/pQu4CvL.jpg)